TheBB/Dark/docs/_sources/index.rst.txt

 Further, we see two modes of portable time travel in the show.
-One is a machine, built by Tannhaus in world A and most frequently used by the middle-aged Jonas, the middle-aged and elderly Claudia, as well as the kids (Bartosz et al).
+One is a machine, built by Tannhaus in world A and most frequently used by the middle-aged :ref:`Jonas <jonas>`, the middle-aged and elderly Claudia, as well as the kids (Bartosz et al).
 It is operated with a phone, but also needs a small amount of God particle mass to function.

 The other mode of transport is an orb-like device whose origins are not known to us, but it is presumably more advanced than Tannhaus’